davidrjonas/ssh-iam-bridge/README.md

   authorized_keys <user>
     Get the authorized_keys from IAM for user

+  sync
+    Sync the IAM users and groups with the local system

   sync_groups
-    Sync the IAM groups with the local system groups
+    Sync only the IAM groups with the local system groups

   pam_create_user
     Create a user from the env during the sshd pam phase